 However, being good with your hands is not enough to make a career out of it - just like having a knack for chemistry isn't enough to make a person a pharmacist.
 You may cause more harm than good if you attempt to treat people without appropriate training, especially if those people have an injury or illness.

-Most states require massage therapists to be certified or licensed before they can practice.
+Most states require massage therapists to be licensed or at least certified before they can practice.
 Even if you live somewhere where there is no state-level regulation - such as Kansas, Minnesota, Vermont or Wyoming - getting certified is always a good idea.
 Having certification assures your clients that you are properly trained and that they can trust you.
 The training program itself also gives you the opportunity to learn more advanced techniques, which can broaden the scope of your practice and expand your potential clientele.

 In this post, we will explore how to get certified as a massage therapist, and, once you're certified, what to do next to begin your career.